IEA-Task-43/digital_wra_data_standard/README.md

 ## Contributing to the code

-Please fork the digital_wra_data_standard first and then create a feature branch.
+We welcome all contributions including issue reporting, new features and bug fixes.
 For full details see the contributing document here:

 - [Contributing](./contributing.md)